Amit Kothari

 Infrastructure specialists who keep systems running.
 Data engineers construct and maintain the data pipelines that make AI development possible.
 AI certifications like Google ML Engineer and AWS ML Specialty are linked to 20-25% salary premiums for data engineers.
 Without solid infrastructure, both research and production grind to a halt.

-Everything else - data scientists, ethicists, NLP specialists, security officers - maps to these three functions or gets added when specific projects demand it.
+Everything else, like data scientists, ethicists, NLP specialists, and security officers, maps to these three functions or gets added when specific projects demand it.
 The IT skills shortage is projected to cause trillions in cumulative losses according to IDC.
 You won’t hire your way into ten distinct roles.
-You’ll burn budget trying.
+You’ll just burn budget.

 Build the three core functions first.
 Specialists emerge from project needs.